 Plan of attack: LinkedIn is another network with low-volume/high-value.

-LinkedIn provides its own ideal practices for sharing on the site — released in a market report that indicates that sharing up to 20 posts a month could help you leverage 60 percent of your followers.
+LinkedIn provides its own preferred practices for using the site — released in a market report that indicates that sharing up to 20 posts a month could help you leverage 60 percent of your followers.

 - 1 post a day.